 “The defendant was found to be a social misfit whose feelings of hatred and inadequacy fester constantly and he is capable of erupting and killing anyone at the slightest provocation.”
 Raymond Silber, Suffolk County Probation Officer

 Language teacher, 48 year old John S. Lane, did not obey the announcement.
-He was a man, according to witness testimony, that was known to have a loud, rough and authoritative voice, left his homeroom.
-In the hallway, as Frampton passed, Lane abruptly stated “Hey boy, what are you doing with that gun?
+He was a man, according to witness testimony, that was known to have a loud, rough and authoritative attitude.
+He left his homeroom and in the hallway, as Frampton passed, Lane abruptly stated “Hey boy, what are you doing with that gun?
 Give it to me.”
 Frampton turned and fired one round of #6 pellets into Lane’s abdomen, he was propelled back against the hallway locker and lay wounded.
 This incident was the first and only school shooting between a student and a teacher in Suffolk County and Frampton became the first child to be tried as an adult.
-He was sentenced to thirty years to life, however, it is not known how his sentence was commuted to life on parole, however he did violate parole numerous times.
+He was sentenced to thirty years to life, however, it is not known how his sentence was commuted to life on parole.

 Filmmaker and researcher Thomas Santorelli traces the life of James Frampton in this comprehensive never-before told story.
 From his roots in Kentucky, his move to Bay Shore, New York with his abusive and alcoholic parents, in a house with no hot water, heat, telephone and very little food.
 The Frampton home was located in a neighborhood known for alcohol addiction, abject poverty and even incest.

 Framton’s family tragedies are explored including the tragedy that took his own life and recounted by police, the Suffolk County District Attorney, witnesses and supported by police and court records.

 This film is scheduled to finish production at the end of 2019.